 - Let the organisation know how long you can commit to the role for.

-You might want to call on your Volunteer Manager to act as a referee for you.
+You might want to call on your Volunteering Coordinator to act as a referee for you.
 It’s up to you to make sure they have nothing but glowing accolades to say about you.